mtroym/Dodekathlon/README.md

 │   ├── loss    // define the loss.
 │   └── metrics // define the metrics for evaluation.
 ├── datasets    // define the dataset. dataloader.
+├── deployments // deploy to the cloud using oonx.
 ├── main.py     // great dodekathlon main file.
 ├── models      // define the model here.
 ├── options     // define the options.
 DIFFS From configures.(Task level)